teaching-on-testbeds/repro-DNS/vm_experiment/README.md

 When you have finished installing the necessary files and software on each node, continue to the next section to verify your setup.

+### Verify Setup
+We can perform a basic test, issuing queries and recording the resolution route, to check if the setup is ready and well configured.

 #### Malicious client query
 During the experiment, the malicious-client will issue queries that rely on the malicious referral response from the malicious-ref-server (.referral.lan domain).
 Queries for the .referral.lan domain should go to the resolver and the resolver should access the malicious-ref-server through the root-server.
 ![mal_test_route](https://github.com/user-attachments/assets/dd3f933d-37cb-4bef-b04e-06c10cc20809)